 More info: Inclusive Design 24 (#ID24) 9 June 2017 sponsored by The Paciello Group

+My main source of scientific news since childhood has gone independent.
+The future for the magazine looks bright I hope.
 We are pleased to announce that New Scientist has been acquired by a company set up specifically to publish the magazine.
 This marks a return to independent ownership and operation for the first time in… Continue reading New Scientist goes independent

 Sam Biddle wrote for the Intercept on the recent WannaCry malware disaster.
 According to Sam, it’s not possible to name a single culprit for what happened, but militarism and greed are the two main forces at play here.
 This bit stood out to me: Microsoft also did not create WannaCry.
 But it did create something something nearly as bad: Windows… Continue reading Microsoft’s Role in WannaCry